 Then run it as shown below:

 You'll likely have output similar to what's above.
 The most important bits are located at the bottom in the "Recommendations" section as shown below:

 On our example system we can see that there are some general recommendations as well as variables to adjust.
 The general recommendations don't necessarily need to be followed and may only give you a limited boost in performance.
 However, the variables can have a much greater impact and should be carefully considered.

 On this system the recommendation is to increase the amount of RAM we'll allow the database to use with the innodb_buffer_pool_size variable.
 With it recommending only an increase to 131M our example system should have more than enough ram to handle this change and we can easily make it by modifying the my.cnf file on our system.

-Edit the file using your favorite editor, adjust the values, then fully stop Opsview Monitor and restart the MySQL service.
-Once that's completed you can start Opsview Monitor back up and enjoy your freshly tuned system.
+Edit the file using your favorite editor, adjust the values and restart the MySQL service.
+Once that's completed you can enjoy your freshly tuned system.

 Keep in mind that these are only some basic recommendations and MySQL database tuning, especially on larger system, can be very complex.
 Always double check the function of each variable any tuning software gives you against the MySQL documentation for your version before making changes: